arungudelli/angularjswiki/content/en/fontawesome/fa-prescription-bottle.md

-## Change Prescription Bottle icon size
+## Change fa-prescription-bottle icon size
-To increase Prescription Bottle font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-prescription-bottle.
+To increase fa-prescription-bottle font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-prescription-bottle.

 Increase in icon size will be relative to their parent container.